College of Liberal Arts & Social Sciences > Academics > Sociology > Combined Degree Program

 Students apply to this program in spring of their junior year; interested students should meet with the Director of the program.
 Students in this program take twelve graduate credit hours in their senior year; these graduate courses apply toward both undergraduate and graduate Sociology requirements.
-An application to the Sociology BA/Sociology MA program is required.
-Students accepted to the Sociology BA/Sociology MA program must register for graduate classes in consultation with the Graduate Program Director.
+An application to the Sociology BA + Sociology MA program is required.
+Students accepted to the Sociology BA + Sociology MA program must register for graduate classes in consultation with the Graduate Program Director.

 The TEACH Program combines a Liberal Arts and Social Sciences (LAS) undergraduate Social Science major (Anthropology, Economics, Geography, History, Political Science, or Sociology) or a Science and Health (Psychology) major with a graduate level College of Education (COE) Master’s in Education Program.
 Students graduate with a BA or BS in their disciplinary major and a MEd in Education with State of Illinois Secondary Social Science licensure.

 The following Social Science content area requirements are required.
 These can be taken as part of the major, liberal studies or open elective requirements:

 The Master’s year comprises teacher-preparation coursework that culminates with student teaching during Spring quarter.
-Upon graduation and the fulfilling of State of Illinois licensure requirements (which may require some additional course work in the student’s major and related fields), students are eligible to be licensed to teach Social Sciences at the 6th-12th grade levels.
+Upon graduation and the fulfilling of State of Illinois licensure requirements (which may require some additional course work in the student’s major and related fields), students are eligible to be licensed to teach Social Sciences at the 5th-12th grade levels.

 A full description of the TEACH Program can be found here.
 Students interested in the TEACH Program should consult with the designated TEACH Program advisor in their home department.

 You must be a current DePaul undergraduate student in order to apply for a combined degree.